andrakis/SchemingSharply/README.md

 # SchemingSharply
 Adventures in Scheme on C#

+Projects split from this repository:

+* [ALisp](https://github.com/andrakis/alisp): A Lisp implementation in C++

 Additional projects hosted on this repository:

-* [ALisp](https://github.com/andrakis/SchemingSharply/tree/master/alisp):  A Lisp implementation in C++

 * [SchemingPlusPlus](https://github.com/andrakis/SchemingSharply/tree/master/SchemingPlusPlus):  A Scheme implementation in C++